anamendes23/5300-Giraffe/README.md

 Created a program for the implementations for the Heap Storage Engine's version of each: SlottedPage, HeapFile, and HeapTable.

 Hand off:
+The video is added in a zip file in the project